What to do if you get sick in Japan

 This story begins with a bad knee, a pair of shoes, and a blister.

-Walking is generally ok for me as long as I exercise regularly, but because I’d been so busy at work in the months before my trip to Japan, I hadn’t exercised much at all.
+Walking is generally ok for me as long as I exercise regularly, but I hadn’t exercised much because I’d been so busy at work in the months before my trip to Japan.
 As a result, I arrived in Japan limping along on a bad knee, causing me to put all my weight onto my left leg and foot.

-And on my first full day in Japan, I was wearing these shoes that I hadn’t worn in a long time: my Tevas (see photo below).
-These were the same pair of sandals that I’d been wearing since 2012 and the same sandals that I’d worn in Peru, Vietnam, Myanmar, Cambodia, etc. They had served me well and despite being too heavy, I’d never had any problems with them.
-Yet, in Japan I did.
+On my first full day in Japan, I was wearing shoes that I hadn’t worn in a long time: my Tevas.
+These were the same sandals that I’d been wearing since 2012 and the same sandals that I’d worn in Peru, Vietnam, Myanmar, Cambodia, etc. They had served me well, and despite being too heavy, I’d never had any problems with them.
+Yet, in Japan, I did.

 I was also carrying more than I normally do when I travel: a new Fuji XT-2 camera, a gorilla tripod, and a 901-page Lonely Planet Japan book.
 Oh and I thought I’d take my laptop with me so I could get some work done.
 This computer came with the world’s biggest power cord.